How to hide a WooCommerce shop from guests, so only logged In users can see it

 - Install and activate WooCommerce Private Store.

-- Go to WooCommerce > Settings > Private Store.
+- Go to WooCommerce → Settings → Private Store.
 Enter your license key and configure the other plugin settings.
 Make sure you tick the ‘Logged In Users’ box.
 (You can ignore the ‘Login Form’ settings as you won’t be using password protection for your store.
 Instead, you will use the WordPress user login.)
+If you like, then you can also choose which user roles will have access.

 - Click ‘Save’.